-Upon written notice of repurchase by Minnesota Housing, the Lender has ten (10) business days to submit payment to Minnesota Housing for the unpaid principal balance, accrued interest, and reasonable expenses incurred by Minnesota Housing, including attorney's fees.
+Upon written notice of repurchase by Minnesota Housing, the Lender has 10 business days to submit payment to Minnesota Housing for the unpaid principal balance, accrued interest, and reasonable expenses incurred by Minnesota Housing, including attorney's fees.
 Failure to comply with this requirement may result in the termination, suspension, further legal action, or otherwise limit the Lender's Participation Agreement with Minnesota Housing.

-Chapter 6 - Special Assistance Program Requirements
+Chapter 5 - Special Assistance Program Requirements

-6.01 Community Fix Up
+5.01 Community Fix Up

-Community Fix Up loans must meet the loan requirements of the Fix Up loan program and the Community Fix Up initiative.
+Community Fix Up loans, which must be secured by a lien in favor of Minnesota Housing, must meet the loan requirements of the Fix Up loan program and the Community Fix Up initiative.
 The Lender is responsible to determine if the Borrower meets the initiative's requirements and verify that the value-added services and/or interest rate discount is available through the specific Community Fix Up initiative.